-- They have been compliant for 2 weeks on TB medications to which the organism is judged to be susceptible; and - There is evidence of clinical response to TB treatment or - The drain is removed and the wound is healed - vi.
-Patients with soft tissue open/draining lesions culture positive for M. tuberculosis, Airborne Precautions may be discontinued when the patient is on two weeks of effective therapy, is improving clinically, and if initially smear-positive, two consecutive samples of wound drainage collected at least 8 hours apart are smear negative or when the wound is closed, no longer draining, and any drains have been removed. - vii.
-For patients with extrapulmonary TB (e.g. TB meningitis), Airborne Precautions are not required unless they have symptoms of pulmonary or draining soft tissue TB infection.
+- Two weeks of appropriate empiric therapy - iv.
+Patients with extrapulmonary TB with a drain in place (e.g., TB-positive liver abscess with a JP drain) can have Airborne Precautions discontinued when: - They have two samples collected at least 8 hours apart from draining wound which are negative for AFB; and - They have been compliant for 2 weeks on TB medications to which the organism is judged to be susceptible; and - There is evidence of clinical response to TB treatment or - The drain is removed, and the wound is healed. - v.
+In patients who have soft tissue open/draining lesions with a positive smear for AFB, Airborne Precautions may be discontinued when the cultures are finalized as negative for M. tuberculosis, or the lesions have closed, any drains have been removed, and the lesion is no longer draining. - vi.
+Patients with soft tissue open/draining lesions culture positive for M. tuberculosis, Airborne Precautions may be discontinued when the patient is on two weeks of effective therapy, is improving clinically, and if initially smear-positive, two consecutive samples of wound drainage collected at least 8-hours apart are smear negative or when the wound is closed, no longer draining, and any drains have been removed. - vii.
+For patients with extrapulmonary TB (e.g., TB meningitis), Airborne Precautions are not required unless they have symptoms of pulmonary or draining soft tissue TB infection.